 Internships offer an excellent way of experiencing the professional, working life of London from the inside.
 Internships provide interaction and hands-on experience with the host culture, as well as direct professional experience related to your academic studies and long-term career goals.

 The Syracuse London Internship Program places students into local, national and international organizations in a wide variety of sectors.

 Choosing to do an internship is a big commitment, and the process for securing an internship is complex, so it is vital that you understand all the requirements before applying.
 Below is an overview of the key steps in the process.

 10 Steps to Your London Internship

 - Read the Syracuse London Internships FAQ [PDF, 47 kB] document in full.

 - Consult with your school or college advisor to learn if you will be able to use internship credits toward your degree.
 Some schools and colleges, as well as some departments and majors, have specific restrictions or do not allow for internship credits to count toward the degree.

 - Consider the time commitment.
 Placements require two full days per week, in addition to your academic schedule.
 This means you may have to work on Fridays, when your classmates are going on field trips or traveling.
 An internship is a serious commitment, which, when accepted, must be fully and responsibly fulfilled.

 - Consider the costs.
 Syracuse London internships are unpaid, for academic credit only.
 Additionally, you will be responsible for obtaining a special Tier 4 visa, at a cost of approximately $500.

 4. Placement Consultation Video Conference

-Once you are notified that your internship application has been accepted (usually within two weeks of your application) you will be asked to book a video conference call with the Syracuse London Internship Director.
+Once you have submitted your commitment form, you will be asked to book a video conference call with the Syracuse London Internship Director.
 This call serves as a pre-placement interview, and allows us to begin the process of matching you with available internships.
+Please note: Only after the video conference has taken place will you be officially accepted onto the program.

 5. Visa Application